tlanettepollard/Scoot-Multipage-Website-TLP/codenotes.md

 ### 04/12/2022

 Hi.
 Yesterday I was working on my React course.
 Now I am back.
+I'm getting more proficient at streamlining my code for multiple pages.
+I was able to find common sections between the pages that could use the same code.

 ---